A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Results and discussion

-As the dataset is highly imbalanced, with only 2.57\% slippery landings, using accuracy as a performance evaluation metrics for the binary classification is not a good option.
+As the dataset is highly imbalanced, with only 2.57\% slippery landings, using accuracy as a performance evaluation metric for the binary classification is not a good option.
 Instead, the XGBoost classification model is evaluated by using confusion matrices, which show the amount of True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) predictions, where slippery is regarded as positive and non-slippery as negative.
-The first two columns in Table \ref{tab:conf_tot} show the confusion matrix for the predictions from the XGBoost classification model, where the columns are the predicted classes and the rows are the actual classes.
-As seen in Eq. \ref{eq:y_hat}, the output from the classification model are probabilities and not binary classifications, so the predictions are converted to binary classifications by using a threshold value for the probabilities.
-To account for the unbalanced dataset, 0.0257 was used as the threshold value, which is the expected value for the probabilities.
+The first two columns in Table~\ref{tab:conf_tot} show the confusion matrix for the predictions from the XGBoost classification model, where the columns are the predicted classes and the rows are the actual classes.
+As seen in Eq.~\eqref{eq:y_hat}, the output from the classification model are probabilities and not binary classifications, so the predictions are converted to binary classifications by using a threshold value for the probabilities.
+To account for the unbalanced dataset, 0.0257 was used as the threshold value, which is the expected value for the probabilities (this corresponds to the percentage of slippery conditions).
+However, the threshold value can be altered to account for the severity of making the two types of error, as will be seen later in this section.

-To evaluate the performance of the XGBoost model, it is compared to the prediction from the runway model and the scenario model explained in Section \ref{sec:intro}, as well as the reported surface conditions assessment in the Snowtam reports done by runway inspectors.
-The runway model is mainly implemented according the the paper by Klein-Paste et al. \cite{KLEINPASTE15}, but includes the latest updates according to the operational IRIS system.
+To evaluate the performance of the XGBoost model, it is compared to the prediction from the runway model and the scenario model explained in Section~\ref{sec:intro}, as well as the reported surface conditions assessment in the Snowtam reports done by runway inspectors.
+The runway model is mainly implemented according the the paper by Klein-Paste et al.\ (2015) \cite{KLEINPASTE15}, but includes the latest updates according to the operational IRIS system.
 One additional change has been carried out, which is removal of the rule that contamination coverage less than 10\% automatically provides a braking action of 5, as we did not have a stable data source on this variable.
 As mentioned earlier, both the runway model and the Snowtam reports provide the surface conditions on a scale from 1-5.
-In Table \ref{tab:conf_tot} we regard these methods to report slippery if the braking action is in the interval 1-3, meaning medium or less.
-The scenario model is implemented according to the paper by Huseby \& Rabbe \cite{HUSEBY12} and is set to report slippery if it gives any warnings of slippery scenarios.
+In Table~\ref{tab:conf_tot} we regard these methods to report slippery if the braking action is in the interval 1-3, meaning medium or less.
+The scenario model is implemented according to the paper by Huseby \& Rabbe (2012) \cite{HUSEBY12} and is set to report slippery if it gives any warnings of slippery scenarios.